 Intellectual Property can get pretty technical and complicated.
 Therefore, it is usually best left to entertainment lawyers.
 The good thing is that music industry professionals don’t need to understand the ins and outs of copyright, they just need to know some of the basics.
 So, for artists or entrepreneurs, you can rest easy knowing that once your works are copyrighted, they are protected.
 This therefore means that you can begin exploiting the rights to your works to generate income.

-Music Gateway are always looking to help creatives, including promoting your music!
+Music Gateway are always looking to help creatives, including promoting your music and music marketing!
 Also, check out our Sync opportunities page to get your music in TV and Film.
 Try it out for free today by signing up or clicking the button below.